 So authorization is the process of verify what you are allowed to do.

 Authentication can be used without authorization but vice versa is not possible.
 To authorize someone or something – not only natural persons may be authenticated or authorized, but also entities like computers, servers, APIs, etc. – it is required to authenticate first to know who you grant or decline access (authorize).
 Eg. when you walk around in a large factory there may be restricted areas with a security guard protecting it.
 You must show him your corporate identity card for authentication.
-Then the guard looks up in his system if you are allowed to access that ares (authorization) and grants or declines that you go on.
+Then the guard looks up in some system, if you are allowed to access that ares (authorization) and grants or declines that you go on.